awsdocs/aws-step-functions-developer-guide/doc_source/connect-lambda.md

 To simply invoke a Lambda function, you can also call the resource ARN directly in the `"Resource"` string\.

 **Note**
-When you invoke Lambda using an ARN directly from the `"Resource"` field, you cannot specify `.waitForTaskToken`, the `"Parameters"` field is not supported, and the state input is passed to Lambda as the payload\.
+When you invoke Lambda using an ARN directly from the `"Resource"` field, you cannot specify `.waitForTaskToken`, and the state input is passed to Lambda as the payload\.
+The output of the Lambda function is the result\.
 To have a Lambda task wait for a task token, see the previous callback pattern example\.

 ```